Faculty Directory

 • Faculty Areas of Expertise Philosophy, History of Philosophy, Aesthetics, Ethics, Feminist Theory

-• Courses PHIL 17 - Feminist Philosophy; PHIL 111 - Continental Philosophy; PHIL 147 - Topics in Feminist Philosophy; PHIL 190 - Senior Seminar: Art Criticism and Value; PHIL 190 - Senior Seminar: Early Modern Women on Education, Liberty, Virtue, and Happiness; PHIL 232 - Advanced Topics in Value Theory: Philosophy and Fiction; PHIL 290 - Grad Seminar - Major Figures in the History of Philosophy: Early Modern Women Philosophers; PHIL 290 - Grad Seminar - Major Figures in the History of Philosophy: 18th Century Aesthetics
+• Courses PHIL 11 - Introduction to Philosophy; PHIL 17 - Feminist Philosophy; PHIL 111 - Continental Philosophy; PHIL 110 - Existentialism; PHIL 147 - Topics in Feminist Philosophy; PHIL 190 - Senior Seminar: Art Criticism and Value; PHIL 190 - Senior Seminar: Early Modern Women on Education, Liberty, Virtue, and Happiness; PHIL 232 - Advanced Topics in Value Theory: Philosophy and Fiction; PHIL 290 - Grad Seminar - Major Figures in the History of Philosophy: Early Modern Women Philosophers; PHIL 290 - Grad Seminar - Major Figures in the History of Philosophy: 18th Century Aesthetics

 Summary of Expertise